 Loperamide hydrochloride, or Imodium A-D, is an over-the-counter medication.
 Its FDA-approved use is to prevent diarrhea, as it slows down intestinal movement and general digestion.
-Loperamide is an opioid receptor agonist, so it will bind to the opioid receptors in your system.
-However, when taken at normal doses, the medication doesn’t go from your bloodstream to your brain, so there is no high to be had.
+Loperamide is an opioid receptor agonist.
+It will bind to the opioid receptors in your system.
+However, when taken at normal doses, the medication doesn’t go from your bloodstream to your brain, so there is no euphoric effect or ‘high.’

 The maximum over-the-counter dosage for loperamide per day is 8 milligrams as an anti-diarrheal.
 With a prescription, you can take 16 milligrams per day.
 There are no abuse risks when using the recommended dose.
 However, some people addicted to opioids take much more to manage withdrawal symptoms or gain the high they’re missing.

 A loperamide high occurs when the user takes enough to penetrate the blood-brain barrier.
 When this is accomplished, the medication can act on the central nervous system, and users will get the high they crave.
-This occurs once you’ve taken 60 milligrams or more at a time.
-People who abuse the drug are known as lobe abusers.
-They will take up to 100 2mg tablets every day for two weeks.
+This occurs once 60 milligrams or more are taken at a time.
+People who abuse the drug will take up to 100 2mg tablets every day for two weeks.
 This level of use can trigger serious loperamide side effects.

 Loperamide Side Effects